MicrosoftDocs/appcenter-docs/docs/transition/unity-sdk-migration.md

 #### Configure App Center settings

-Click on this game object and in the **Inspector** window, you will see the App Center configuration.
+Click on this game object and in the **Inspector** window, you'll see the App Center configuration.

 ![App Center script configuration](images/unity_configuration.png "App Center configuration")